 Preparation is key in managing diabetes during a disaster.
 The Diabetes Disease Response Coalition has created a Patient Preparedness Plan to help people with diabetes understand what needs to be done during times of disaster.
 You’ll find a checklist of critical supplies, valuable information, and guidelines on how to prepare for an emergency.

 Here are a few key things to remember:

 - Medical Documentation.
 Write down the type of diabetes you have, other medical conditions, allergies along with current medications, doses and time you take them along with your pharmacy name, address and phone number.

 - Prescriptions.
 Ask for an extra supply of all medications, including insulin and glucagon, if prescribed.
 Also, make sure you have them stocked.

 - Insulin.
 If you lose power and you have unused insulin, don’t throw it out!
 In an emergency, it is okay to use expired or non-refrigerated insulin.
 To keep insulin cool, consider getting a Frio pack.
 Another excellent tool is the MedAngel Bluetooth thermometer for insulin.

 - Shelter.
 If you need shelter, you can contact the American Red Cross directly at 1-800-RED-CROSS.
 If you find yourself in a shelter without proper diabetes care and supplies, call 1-800-DIABETES.

-Governor Ron DeSantis has declared a State of Emergency to prepare for Hurricane Dorian.
 Under a State of Emergency, a pharmacist may be able to refill prescriptions early.
 To learn more, click here.

 This document is not intended to take the place of the care and attention of your personal physician or other professional medical services.
 Our aim is to promote active participation in your care and treatment by providing information and education.
 Questions about individual health concerns or specific treatment options should be discussed with your physician.